risc0/risc0/docs/metal-optimization-progress.md

 - After narrowing the scoped eval-check flag to `-fno-inline`, the default no-env benchmark stayed in the same range: 4.77s to 4.93s, about 103.9K to 107.4K rows/sec.
+- The unsafe-inline diagnostic path is not a reliable benchmark canary.
+With `RISC0_RV32IM_METAL_INLINE_EVAL_CHECK=1 RISC0_RV32IM_METAL_EVAL_CHECK=1 RISC0_RV32IM_METAL_VERIFY_EVAL_CHECK_CPU=1`, filtered `fib prove/poseidon2` completed without a mismatch in 35.93s, about 14.2K rows/sec.
+The CPU verifier makes this number diagnostic-only, but the pass is still useful evidence that the serial rv32im test suite remains the compact repro for the inline bug.
 - A source-level Metal `__attribute__((noinline))` experiment on `computeRow<po2>` compiled and passed the focused default `RISC0_RV32IM_METAL_VERIFY_EVAL_CHECK_CPU=1 ... prove::tests::sltiu` sanity